Puresyn/KeyMaster/Readme.txt

 Addon disabled by default!
 Use /km or a keybind available in game keybindings to toggle the main window.
-Use /rl for quick game /reload command
+Use /km help for command line options.
-Use /fs to see frame stack data